tvnn/netvisor/README.md

   <img src="./images/discovery_host.png" width="400" alt="Run Discovery">
 </p>

-The NetVisor Daemon discovers hosts on your network by scanning all ipv4 addresses on subnets that the host it runs on has a network interface with.
+The NetVisor Daemon discovers hosts on your network by scanning all IPv4 addresses on subnets that the host it runs on has a network interface with.
 For each IP on the network, the daemon:

 - **Detects services**: Uses rule based pattern matching to recognize running services using open ports, HTTP endpoints responses, and other data from the host.
 - **Maps interfaces**: Detects host network interfaces and their subnet membership

 Discovery creates hosts with their interfaces, services, and subnet relationships.

+Discovery can take tens of minutes depending on how many subnets the daemon's host is connected and the network mask for those subnets, as it needs to scan every IP address on the subnet.

 ### Consolidating Hosts
 The discovery process does its best to merge duplicate hosts, but this isn't always possible.
 You can consolidate hosts that actually represent multiple interfaces or services on the same host using the Consolidate feature.
 This migrates all ports, interfaces, and services to a single host record.